Talkspace Review: As Effective as In-Person Therapy?

 We believe that the individual therapist is more important than the platform.
 If you find a therapist you like working with on either platform, we'd recommend choosing that platform.

-BetterHelp wins on cost, with a max price of $90 per week that's cheaper than the starting price for videocalls on Talkspace.
+BetterHelp wins on cost, with a max price of $90 per week that's slightly cheaper than the starting price for videocalls on Talkspace.

-Talkspace wins on research backing, as we could only find one clinical trial proving BetterHelp to be effective, and that trial only examined depression while one of the trials on Talkspace cited in this article examined both depression and anxiety.
+Talkspace wins on research backing, as we could only find one clinical trial proving BetterHelp to be effective, and that trial only examined depression.

-BetterHelp has recently been the subject of several class-action lawsuits and received a proposal from the FTC to settle for over $7 million because the brand allegedly sold customer data.
+BetterHelp has recently been the subject of several class-action lawsuits, and received a proposal from the FTC to settle for over $7 million, because the brand allegedly sold customer data.

-For patients who can afford both, we consider Talkspace a slightly better option given its clinical backing and given the data-related controversies surrounding BetterHelp.
-For patients on a budget or those without health insurance, BetterHelp may be the better option of the two.
+For patients who can afford both, we consider Talkspace to be a slightly better option given its clinical backing and given the data-related controversies surrounding BetterHelp.

-Pros and Cons of Talkspace
+Talkspace Pros and Cons

 Here are the pros and cons of Talkspace in our opinion: